marcoromanelli-github/docs/jobs/scheduling-optimization.md

 - **Partition**: a factor associated with each node partition
 - **QOS**: a factor based on the priority of the Quality Of Service (QOS) associated with the job
 - **Site**: a factor dictated by an administrator or a site-developed job_submit or site_factor plugin
 - **TRES**: A TRES is a resource that can be tracked for usage or used to enforce limits against.
-Each TRES Type has its own factor for a job which represents the number of requested/allocated TRES Type in a given partition
+Each TRES type has its own factor for a job which represents the number of requested/allocated TRES type in a given partition.

 #### i) Fairshare

+The fair-share factor reflects the recent resource usage of an account relative to its allotted share.

-Fair-share values, which are set at the different accounts levels in the account hierarchy, represent the relative amount of the computing resources that have been allocated to different projects.
+An accounts's allotted share of resources is given by the FairShare value, which is set at multiple different levels in the account hierarchy, that represents the relative amount of the computing resources that are allocated to different projects.

 The fair-share factor influences the overall priority of jobs, which affects the order in which queued jobs are scheduled to run, based on the amount of computing resources that have already been consumed in relation to the share of resources allocated for the given account, so as to ensure all accounts have a "fair-share" of the resources.